theodo-group/LLPhant/README.md

                                           embedding vector
 )
 ```
+## Use Case
+There are plenty use cases for Generative AI and new ones are creating every day.
+Let's see the most common ones.
+Based on a [survey from the MLOPS community](https://mlops.community/surveys/llm/) and [this survey from Mckinsey](https://www.mckinsey.com/capabilities/quantumblack/our-insights/the-state-of-ai-in-2023-generative-ais-breakout-year)
+the most common use case of AI are the following:
+- Create semantic search that can find relevant information in a lot of data.
+Example: [Slite](https://slite.com/)
+- Create chatbots / augmented FAQ that use semantic search and text summarization to answer customer questions.
+Example: [Quivr](https://www.quivr.app/) is using such similar technology.
+- Create personalized content for your customers (product page, emails, messages,...).
+Example [Carrefour](https://www.carrefour.com/en/news/2023/carrefour-integrates-openai-technologies-and-launches-generative-ai-powered-shopping).
+- Create a text summarizer that can summarize a long text into a short one.

+Not widely spread yet but with increasing adoption:
+- Create personal shopper for augmented ecommerce experience.
+Example: [Madeline](https://www.knxt-madeline.com/)
+- Create AI agent to perform various task autonomously.
+Example: [AutoGpt](https://github.com/Significant-Gravitas/Auto-GPT)
+- Create coding tool that can help you write or revie code.
+Example: [Code Review GPT](https://github.com/mattzcarey/code-review-gpt)

+If you want to discover more usage from the community, you can see here a list of [GenAI Meetups](https://www.genaidays.org/events/).

 ## Usage
 The most simple to allow the call to OpenAI is to set the OPENAI_API_KEY environment variable.